andrewlee8247/ccdr/README.md

 AutoML is considered in a future implementation.

 #### Week 7: Deploy Application onto Development, Staging, and Production Environments
-Using Google Cloud Source Repositories and Cloud Build, the application was setup for Continuous Delivery.
+Using Google Cloud Source Repositories and Cloud Build, the application was set up for Continuous Delivery.
 The first step was to setup Cloud Source Repositories and integrate it with GitHub.
-Cloud Build was then setup with build triggers that were set to build and deploy application changes pushed to GitHub automatically from development to production.
+Cloud Build was then set up with build triggers that were set to build and deploy application changes pushed to GitHub automatically from development to production.
 Files that were being worked on locally were updated with application updates and pushed to the development branch on GitHub.
 After testing and validation from CircleCI, the branch was then merged with